×

 Your cart is empty

-Forklift Fork Extensions
+Forklift Extensions

 No matter how long your forklifts are, the day might eventually come when you're dealing with a load that outpaces them.
 When that happens, you'll want to use a forklift extension that provides additional coverage by physically adding material to the end of the tines of the unit.